NEWS & EVENTS

 Logan Crawford, a SITE Lab Graduate is now working as a full-time materials engineer contractor for the Nozzle Characterization Team within the Alcon Intraocular Lens (IOL) Delivery Device R&D division.
 His main duties consist of surface characterization of both existing and prototype delivery nozzle designs.
 He also analyze and perform investigations for nozzles that have undergone aging studies, have come from production lots with a new or consistent defect, and nozzles that have produced less than desirable performance both in the field and in testing.

-While he misses the team I had come to love in the Raghavan lab, this next step in his career has far exceeded my expectations.
-He is happy that I was able to help set the ground for such an amazing group, and can’t wait to see the research that everyone puts forth.
+While he misses the team he had come to love in the Raghavan lab, this next step in his career has far exceeded his expectations.
+He is happy that he was able to help set the ground for such an amazing group, and can’t wait to see the research that everyone puts forth.

 SITE RESEARCHER HONORED BY FORD FOUNDATION